 Twitter Policy - The AHRC's Twitter account is managed by our Communications Team.
 If you follow us on Twitter, you can expect between one to three tweets each day.

-Welsh Language Scheme - Research Councils UK (RCUK) have prepared a Welsh Language Scheme in accordance with the Welsh Language Act 1993, through which we, and the other UK Research Councils, will conduct our business
+Welsh Language Scheme - UK Research and Innovation have prepared a Welsh Language Scheme in accordance with the Welsh Language Act 1993, through which we, and the other UK Research Councils, will conduct our business.

-All relevant policies are now harmonised across the research councils, and all harmonised policies can be found on the RCUK website.
+All relevant policies are now harmonised across the research councils, and all harmonised policies can be found on the UK Research and Innovation website.

-Travel and Subsistence - Expenses Claim Form for Non-Employees (Word, 1MB) - This form accompanies the Travel and Subsistence Policy for Non-Employees.
-If you have trouble accessing this form, please contact the AHRC via email (email@example.com) or by phone 01793 41 6000 for assistance.
+- Travel and Subsistence - UK Bank Account Holder Expenses Claim Form for Non-Employees (Word, 1MB) - This form accompanies the Travel and Subsistence Policy for Non-Employees.

-Travel and Subsistence - Policy for Non-Employees - The purpose of this policy is to ensure that AHRC’s travel and accommodation needs are met in a consistent way.
+- Travel and Subsistence - Policy for Non-Employees (PDF) - The purpose of this policy is to ensure that AHRC’s travel and accommodation needs are met in a consistent way.